Achyuth8508/weather-app/README.md

 - **OpenWeatherMap API**: Provides real-time weather data.

 ## Acknowledgments
-- Inspired by weather app tutorials from [DEV Community](https://dev.to) and [GeeksforGeeks](https://www.geeksforgeeks.org).
 - Uses the [OpenWeatherMap API](https://openweathermap.org/) for weather data.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT).

 ## Contact
-For questions or suggestions, please open an issue on the repository or contact the developer.

-*Last updated: May 23, 2025*